 Forms and guides

-Our new funding guide for academic year 2014-2015 outlines the funding available for all students.
+Our general funding guide for academic year 2015-2016 outlines the funding available for all students.

 Full-time undergraduate students can download a form in this section that explains student funding in more detail.
 You can also access a form that will allow you to apply for a student loan for living costs, if you have already submitted your online application for the current session.
 You will also find forms here which can be used to supply your household income details or education and employment history, if you did not include this information on your original application.

 If you are a Part-time student you can download the application and notes that allow you to apply for a part-time fee grant.
 You can also access the forms that allow you to supply your household income details.

 All full-time and part-time Postgraduate students can access the application and notes to apply for a tuition fee loan.